Thursday, July 23, 2020

 2. The game is not designed for high level play

 In OD&D spells topped out at level six.
 Gary Gygax never intended the spells from level seven on to be available to players, and for good reason.
 In his original campaign, players tended to retire their characters after reaching about level twelve.
-It turns out, this is still the case.
+It turns out, this is still the case in many campaigns.

 In older editions it was hard to go further, because it took forever to get enough experience.
 In 5e, this is not the case any more, but at high levels the players still get so powerful, the spells become so reality-breaking, that it is very hard to create good adventures that are fun and challenging.
 It is tiring and boring to slog through greater demons and devils all the time.

 To challenge my level 14 group, I had to spruce up a dracolich with extra necrotic damage that healed it.
 Most monsters in the monster manual as given are pushovers.
-We never played a group to a higher level.
+We never played a group to a higher level until now where I am a player, we are at level 16, and the DM is struggling to keep things challenging .

 It also gets harder to imagine the scenery as it becomes too fantastic.
 If my character now must travel in dimensions populated with bizarre demons under purple suns, I have no reference in my experience.
 At best I can refer to some movie.